mhulsman/ibidas/docs/tutorial.rst

             | YBL101W-B
             | DEX2

-This introduces the ``Except`` commands.
+This introduces the ``Except`` command.
 Using it, we keep only the targets in yeastract that do not occur in ``tf_feat.target``.
 Another low level way to accomplish the same result would be::

     >>> non_matched = (yeastract.target.Set() - tf_feat.target.Set()).Elem()